 Audio books are great if a student needs to learn a text particularly for GCSE and A Level exams.
 Books can be sourced from apps such as Audible from Amazon and there is also a national charity lending free audio books to anyone with dyslexia.

 It is generally a good idea for anyone who uses a computer keyboard to learn to touch-type particularly dyslexic learners who may struggle with handwriting and spelling, which can dramatically slow down their productivity.
 The repetitive, multi-sensory nature of touch typing can really transform how much text can be produced.
 Examples of touch-typing software for dyslexics include:

 Speech Recognition Software (SRS):

-Speech recognition software is useful for those who find typing difficult, especially if they have another condition such as dyspraxia. iPads (version 3 or later) and iPhones now have built-in speech recognition.
+Speech recognition software is useful for those who find typing difficult.
+This is especially useful if students have another condition such as dyspraxia. iPads (version 3 or later) and iPhones now have built-in speech recognition.
 This is activated by switching Siri on.
-There is a free version in Windows Vista, 7 and 8, found in the Ease of Access Centre.
+There is also a free version in Windows Vista, 7 and 8, found in the Ease of Access Centre.

 The main commercial program is Dragon NaturallySpeaking for use on PCs.
 For dyslexic users, Dragon NaturallySpeaking is currently the most user friendly.

 A myriad of other technologies exist that are too numerous to mention here.
 This includes advanced spell checker and autocorrect software once a dyslexic learner is proficient at touch typing.

 My biggest hope over the coming years is that dyslexic learners will have more access to assistive technology in schools.
 This would undoubtedly reduce anxiety and improve productivity.
 It would also better equip these (and all) students for their future lives as confident and successful individuals.